Postpartum Depression: What It Really Looks Like (And How to Get Support)

 You don’t have to figure this out alone.
 Here’s what research-backed support looks like in real life:

-Medication – Antidepressants can be safe for postpartum moms, including those breastfeeding, when prescribed by a doctor (ACOG, 2023).
+Medication – Antidepressants can be safe for postpartum moms, including those breastfeeding, when prescribed by a doctor.

 Social support – Talking to a partner, friend, or support group can relieve pressure and isolation.
 Even sharing your story with one trusted person helps.